ashurudra09/NLP-LLM-Bias-Analysis/README.md

-# Report
+# Analyzing Bias in LLMs
 **Name:** Ashutosh Rudrabhatla

 **Course:** CSD

-**Roll number:** 2022111036

-**Task Chosen:** Task 4 - Analyzing Bias in LLMs
 ## Before we begin:
 ### Directory Structure:
-1) **Code** directory has code used to analyse data, draw graphs etc. It has been split up into task_1 and Task-2 corresponding to the first and second parts of the task.
+1) **Code** directory has code used to analyse data, draw graphs etc. It has been split up into Task-1 and Task-2 corresponding to the first and second parts of the task.
 2) **Resources** directory has the resources used.
 This includes the data and the main research papers that were used while accomplishing the task.
-3) **Paper_Review.pdf** directory has the paper that was handed for reviewing, and the the review of the paper (summary, strengths, weaknesses).

-### Parts Attempted:
-- I have tried to attempt both parts of the task as well as the bonus portion, to varying degrees of success and rigor.

 ---
 # Task 1: Analysing bias in NLPs